From Scores to Steps: Diagnosing and Improving LLM Performance in Evidence-Based Medical Calculations: Introduction

 MedCalc-Bench~\cite{NEURIPS2024_99e81750} recently introduced a collection of real-world medical calculation tasks, drawn from widely used calculators that surveys show were regularly used by over $80\%$ of healthcare professionals today~\cite{MDCalcAboutUs}.
 However, its current evaluation protocol only checks whether the final answer falls within a ±5\% tolerance.
 This overlooks critical failures in intermediate steps, such as selecting the wrong formula, misreading patient attributes, or miscalculating values, creating an illusion of high performance while masking real risks.
 Additionally, we observed corrupted data points that hindered the analysis of model performance.

 We address this problem by first cleaning errors in the original benchmark and proposing a three-part framework for more faithful evaluation and performance enhancement:

-\begin{itemize}[leftmargin=.1in,topsep=0.3pt] \itemsep{0em} \item A step-by-step evaluation pipeline that assesses each reasoning stage: formula selection, entity extraction, and numerical computation. \item An LLM-based automatic error analysis framework that attributes mistakes to specific steps and generates structured explanations, validated against human experts. \item A training-free, agentic enhancement method that decomposes medical calculation into distinct stages and leverages retrieval-augmented grounding with executable code generation to reduce hallucinations and boost accuracy.~\footnote{Our code and data are released here: \url{https://github.com/Super-Billy/EMNLP-2025-MedRaC} with Apache-2.0 license.} \end{itemize}
+\begin{itemize}[leftmargin=.1in,topsep=0.3pt] \itemsep{0em} \item A step-by-step evaluation pipeline that assesses each reasoning stage: formula selection, entity extraction, and numerical computation.~\footnote{Our code and data are released here: \url{https://github.com/Super-Billy/EMNLP-2025-MedRaC} with Apache-2.0 license.} \item An LLM-based automatic error analysis framework that attributes mistakes to specific steps and generates structured explanations, validated against human experts. \item A training-free, agentic enhancement method that decomposes medical calculation into distinct stages and leverages retrieval-augmented grounding with executable code generation to reduce hallucinations and boost accuracy. \end{itemize}

 While many recent benchmarks report steady gains in accuracy, it remains unclear how much these improvements translate into safer or more deployable systems in high-stakes domains~\cite{kung2023performance,jin2024hidden,yang2025unveiling}.
 By rethinking how we evaluate and support LLMs in medical calculation, an essential, tool-heavy aspect of real clinical practice, we offer a more transferable and trustworthy pathway from NLP progress to clinical impact.